FBI probes trading as KPMG quits Herbalife, Skechers audits

 London was not immediately available for comment.
 The 50-year-old California native worked at KPMG for 29 years.
 A baseball lover, London became chairman of the L.A.
 Sports Council in 2011.
 He is also listed as a 2012 director on the board of the Los Angeles Chamber of Commerce.

-Shares of Herbalife closed down 3.8 percent at $36.95, while Skechers shares were up 1.9 percent at $21.91 on Tuesday on moderately bullish New York Stock Exchange trading.
+Shares of Herbalife closed down 3.8 percent at $36.95 (24.1 pounds), while Skechers shares were up 1.9 percent at $21.91 on Tuesday on moderately bullish New York Stock Exchange trading.

 ANALYST DOWNGRADES HERBALIFE